 The companies which sell their products on a subscription basis are the ones who commonly use this method and have a good amount of unearned revenue during and at the end of every year.
-The subscription-based services and products generally require the customer to subscribe for and make payments in advance.
+The subscription-based services and products generally require the customer to subscribe and make payments in advance.
 This advance payment could range from a period as low as a week to a year or more even.
-A few examples of such unearned revenue are advance payment of rent, OTT subscription, payment of apartment maintenance expenses, purchase of airline and train tickets, magazines and newspaper subscriptions, the annual payment for the use of software, license fee, etc.
+A few examples of such unearned revenue are advance payment of rent, OTT subscription, payment of apartment maintenance expenses, purchase of airline and train tickets, magazines and newspaper subscriptions, the annual payment for the use of software, license fees, etc.

 Advantages of Unearned Revenue

 Receiving the payment before fulfilling the services has many benefits:

 - In such business models, the business may need a very, very limited amount of working capital, thus saving a lot on interest costs.